php-kit/php-server/README.md

 This command line tool:

 1. Provides a set of commands to make it easier to control PHP's built-in web server
+2. Runs the server on the background (it doesn't block your terminal, you can even close it)
-2. Extends the server's functionality with a custom router that:
+3. Extends the server's functionality with a custom router that:

     1. Auto-generates directory index pages for URLs that match directories having no `index.php` or `index.html` files, allowing you to browse your directory structure in search of sites to open;

     2. Supports "virtual URLs" (aka "clean URLs" or "vanity URLs") by automatically redirecting virtual paths to the application's `index.php`, where it can be further routed.

+### Limitations

-> **WARNING:** do not use this on a production server, as `php-server` lacks many of the advanced functionality and security other web servers provide.
+Do not use this on a production server, as `php-server` lacks many of the advanced functionality and security other web servers provide.

->
-> Some of the (show-stopper) limitations are:
+Some of the (show-stopper) limitations are:
-> - It only processes a single request at a time, so it does not scale;
+- It only processes a single request at a time, so it does not scale;
-> - It doesn't send cache headers for static files, so caching by the browser is disabled;
+- It doesn't send cache headers for static files, so caching by the browser is disabled;
-> - It has no support for advanced `mod-rewrite` or `.htaccess` configurations (but see the note above about *virtual URLs*).
+- It has no support for advanced `mod-rewrite` or `.htaccess` configurations (but see the note above about *virtual URLs*).

 ## Installation